NativeScript/docs-v7/hardware/location.md

 }
 ```

+### `distance`

-Furthermore there is another interesting method which is called distance which returns distance between two locations in meters:
+This method lets you measure the distance between two locations in meters.

 ```JavaScript
 var geolocation = require("nativescript-geolocation");